Maisam-Hussain/TodoList_App1/README (1).md

 Steps

 1. Open your web browser and navigate to the Todo List App1 website.
-2. Then starting adding tasks to it by writing your tasks that you'll have to do today and, then hit the enter-button to add that task to the website.
+2. Then get started by adding tasks to it by writing your tasks that you'll have to do today and, then hit the enter-button to add that task to the website.

 Congratulations!
 You have successfully add tasks to your todo list web app.